 GOMEZ: They want to make sure that the image of who they are is what they project, versus what people want to project them and portray them as.

 SANDERS: Gomez translated for several costume performers.
 They admitted that there are some bad apples, but they said they're working on their own code of conduct to prevent future dustups.
 They also alleged the NYPD is patrolling them too heavily.

 VIRGILIA REYES: They basically stand on top of me.
 They go to the people and go - you don't have to pay them, they're nothing.

 SANDERS: Virgilia Reyes says NYPD regularly harasses her.
-She dresses as a minion, one of those yellow characters for the from the "Despicable Me" movies.
+She dresses as a minion, one of those yellow characters from the "Despicable Me" movies.

 REYES: They broke my costume once.
 My minion is ripped from the waste to the knee - it's ripped.